 It is hard to believe that until 1945, this river was full of commercial activity.
 In the seventeenth century, Suminokura Ryoi, a Kyoto merchant, wasted no expense in clearing the obstacles on the river, allowing loggers to ship logs on wooden barges from the forests of Kyoto prefecture to Osaka for sale.
 The quality of this wood from the nearby Tanba district was well sought after, with both Osaka and Fushimi Castles making the most of this supply.
 Overland trucks eventually took over the task of transporting timber in the twentieth century, allowing the river to revert to its peaceful state.

 There are cafes and convenience stores in Kameoka if you wish to have a light lunch there.

 The first boat departs at 9:00 and the last boat at 15:30, though in the winter months of December and January, the first boat does not depart until 10:00, with the last boat at 14:30, to allow everyone to enjoy the cruise with adequate daylight.
 It is closed during the New Year Holidays.

-Generally these boats depart hourly, though on weekends and busy periods it will depart more frequently, as soon as there are 20 people on board.
+Generally, these boats depart hourly, though on weekends and busy periods they will depart more frequently, as soon as there are 20 people on board.
 While there are no seats on the boat, the cloth floor is reasonably comfortable, though you may wish to bring a cushion.
-You can bring your own snacks; otherwise a food boat comes alongside towards Arashiyama during the peak tourist seasons.
-The boat ride takes two hours from Kameoka to Arashiyama, winding its way through the 16 kilometer course.
+You can bring your own snacks; otherwise, a food boat comes alongside you as you head towards Arashiyama during the peak tourist seasons.
+The boat ride takes two hours from Kameoka to Arashiyama, winding its way through the 16-kilometer course.